![]() |

 Hiring a helper

-When Can You Take a Bath After a C-Section?For the first 24 to 48 hours you will most likely wash via sponge bath.
+![]() When Can You Bathe?For the first 24 to 48 hours you will most likely wash via sponge bath.
 After that you can begin taking a shower with assistance.

 |